Hans Fuß: Squadron leader

 On 1 August, Fuß was appointed Staffelkapitän (squadron leader) of 6.
 Staffel of JG 3 after its former commander Oberleutnant Hans-Jürgen Waldhelm had been transferred.
 On 7 August, the German 6th Army attacked Soviet forces at Kalach, encircling elements of the Soviet 62nd Army west of the Don.
 During this battle, II.
 Gruppe supported the advance, claiming 23 aerial victories, including six by Fuß, making him an "ace-in-a-day".

 On 14 September 1942, Fuß claimed a Yakovlev Yak-1 fighter shot down, his last aerial victory claim.
 During this battle, he engaged with Lydia Litvyak and his Messerschmitt Bf 109 G-2 (Werknummer 13758—factory number) took a hit in the fuel tank causing his engine to seize.
 During the forced landing at Dedyurevo, an airfield approximately 75 km northeast of Smolensk, his aircraft crashed and Fuß was severely injured.
 Fuß died of gangrene following the amputation of one of his legs at a Luftwaffe hospital in Berlin on 10 November 1942.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Fuß was credited with 71 aerial victories.
-Obermaier and Spick also list Fuß with 71 aerial victories, of which claimed on the Eastern Front in over 300 combat mission.
+Obermaier and Spick also list Fuß with 71 aerial victories, all of which claimed on the Eastern Front, in over 300 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 69 aerial victory claims, all of which claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 4072".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.